Land Conservation

 Get Involved

 WPC Stewardship volunteers.Throughout the year, there are several ways you can get involved in our land conservation work!
-Whether through volunteering to remove invasives along trails or helping with office or clerical work, you will make a difference.
+Whether through volunteering to remove invasive plants along trails or helping with office or clerical work, you will make a difference.

-We are always in need of people to help care for our properties.
+We always welcome people to help care for our preserves.
 Also, we are seeking landowners who want to protect their land.
-If you’ve hiked or fished at a WPC-owned property, please share your experience with us on social media.
-Also, we encourage any landowner interested in protecting their land to contact us, as there are a number of conservation options for landowners to consider.
+If you’ve hiked or fished at a WPC-owned preserve, please share your experience with us on social media.
+Also, we encourage any landowner interested in protecting their land to contact us.
+There are a number of conservation options for landowners to consider.

 For More Information: